allthatilk/cr-test-imogen/README.md

 # cr-test-imogen

-The test is to create a small web based app that uses a Django or a Django Rest Framework API and a Javascript Framework.
+The test is to create a small web based app in Django or uses Django Rest Framework API and a Javascript Framework.
 Regularly commit to the repo and write tests.

 ## Requirements - Tea making selection